andrzejdus/vga-renderer/README.md

 DOSBox or real hardware with DOS!

 # Why?
 * DOS?
 Yes.
 * 16 bit?
 Yes.
 * Are you mad?

-Yes. (?)
+No. (?)
 * Why are you wasting your time?
 I'm not.
 Programming for DOS is fun and you can learn a lot about computers. :-P